robseb/Django2FPGAdemo/README.md

         return HttpResponseRedirect(request.META.get('HTTP_REFERER', '/'))
     ```
     * These are two event functions, which are triggered in the case a FPGA-Configuration button was pressed
-  * To allow to collect and update the ADC Sensor data add following function to the *"views.py"*-file
+  * To allow to collect and update the ADC Sensor data add the following function to the *"views.py"*-file
     ````python
     #
     # ADC Store data trigger function